sbroberg/.emacs.d/README.md

 ## Major Features

-* cmake-ide: works automaticallly to configure other modes to work correctly when dealing with files in cmake projects.
-Enables correct class/function navigation features for rtags, code completion with company, etc.

 * company: auto-complete used in a variety of contexts.
 Default mapping is <tab>

 * yasnippet: similar to company, but instantiates templates from a library when tabbing off keywords.  e.g., type "switch" in a c/c++ file & hit <tab> - will expand to a switch statement with placeholders.
 Tab between the placeholders & type actual values.